Have Questions?

 260-356-2875

-Otis R Bowen Ctr for Human Serv Inc has been offering addiction care and rehab services to people who live in the Huntington, IN. area.
+Otis R Bowen Ctr for Human Serv Inc has been offering addiction care and rehab services to people who live in the Huntington area.
 Today, Otis R Bowen Ctr for Human Serv Inc offers services like dialectical behavior therapy, contingency management/motivational incentive, behavior modification, group therapy, activity therapy, relapse prevention and others in line with its philosophy of following rehab treatments that work best to help clients achieve recovery.

 This alcohol and drug rehabilitation program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - short term drug and alcohol rehab programs, inpatient rehab centers, outpatient individual counseling, inpatient detoxification facilities, long term drug and alcohol rehab programs and others.